SkillsFundingAgency/das-technical-guidance/collections/_architecture/ProjectPhases.md

 * A business description of the proposed beta solution including any MVS version outlines
 * Logical business systems diagram
 * High level business requirements/user needs
-  * Should only be 5-6 of these as defined byt he project
+  * Should only be 5-6 of these as defined by the project
-* Integration catalog (technical)
+* Integration catalogue (technical)
   * Diagram showing the technical system and their specific integration points
-  * Description of the technical implementation of each of th integrations
+  * Description of the technical implementation of each of the integrations
-* Solution Components tehcnical descrription
+* Solution Components technical description
   * Technologies
   * Patterns
 * Non-functional requirements of the service